For the Hopewell Fire Department, communicating on its current radio system isn’t without its challenges, said Fire Chief Raymond Crombe.

 DeChick said training is being completed this week on the new 911 phone system.
 The new system — an approximately $1.1 million project — will have better speed and connectivity and will better support communications with the deaf community and callers who do not speak English, he said.

-Page 4 of 4 - The system will also be “Next Generation 9-1-1”-capable, meaning it would be able to support text and video messaging if and when the FCC puts in place the infrastructure to allow this, DeChick said.
+The system will also be “Next Generation 9-1-1”-capable, meaning it would be able to support text and video messaging if and when the FCC puts in place the infrastructure to allow this, DeChick said.

 Harvey said the new system will also allow Ontario County to share resources and backup capability with adjacent counties.